 After all, you want some returns on the app you develop because you will be spending on many elements for mobile game development.
 There are many ways through which you can attract the monetization.
 Here are some:

 - In-app purchases: The first way through which you can earn some bucks is the in-app purchases.
-If we go by stats, around 2 percent of Android users go for in-app purchases and in iOS, it’s a little more than the Android.
+If we go by stats, around 2 percent of Android users go for in-app purchases, and in iOS, it’s a little more than the Android.

 - Ads within the app: You might have come across ads in the apps.
 Though they are annoying for the users, it does help the developer with some monetization.
 Make sure to add only those ads which are relevant to the app.

-- Premium versions: There are many apps that offer a standard version of the app with limited functions and a premium one with full packed features.
+- Premium versions: There are many apps that offer a standard version of the app with limited functions and a premium one with fully packed features.
 Therefore, you need to make the standard app so much fun that people are tempted enough to buy the premium version of the app.

-Trust me; a successful mobile game development is not as simple as it may seem.
-You need to put up a lot of efforts to make it go.
+Trust me; successful mobile game development is not as simple as it may seem.
+You need to put up a lot of effort to make it go.
 I have tried to mention every component that can help you to develop an unbeatable app; so, it all depends upon you to gather a piece of an idea and make it work.

 Aparna Growth Strategist

 Aparna is a growth specialist with handsful knowledge in business development.
 She values marketing as key a driver for sales, keeping up with the latest in the Mobile App industry.
 Her getting things done attitude makes her a magnet for the trickiest of tasks.
 In free times, which are few and far between, you can catch up with her at a game of Fussball.

 Want To Hire The Best Service Provider?
 MobileAppDaily will help you explore the best service providers depending on your vision, budget, project requirements and industry.
 Get in touch and create a list of best-suited companies for your needs.